 Important notice.
-Please note there are currently no appointments available to book via the NHS app or Patient Access.
+Please note, due to Covid-19, there are currently no appointments available to book via the NHS app or Patient Access.
 If you need to book an appointment please contact the surgery on 0191 2655911.
 You may prefer to complete an e-Consult which is available via our online services page.

 We try to make sure you see the doctor of your choice but if they are not available we may ask you to see another doctor.